-• Has a trauma-informed treatment model and can implement the necessary treatment identified in the child's assessment.

-- Has registered or licensed nursing staff and other licensed clinical staff who can provide care, who are on-site consistent with the treatment model, and available 24 hours and 7 days a week. - Facilitates family participation in child's treatment program (if in the child's best interest). - Facilitates family outreach, documents how this outreach is made, and maintains contact information for any known biological family and fictive kin of the child. - Documents how the child's family is integrated into the child's treatment, including postdischarge, and how sibling connections are maintained. - Provides discharge planning and family-based aftercare supports for at least 6 months postdischarge. - The program is licensed and nationally accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the Council on Accreditation, or others approved by the Secretary for DHHS.
+- Has a trauma-informed treatment model and can implement the necessary treatment identified in the child's assessment. - Has registered or licensed nursing staff and other licensed clinical staff who can provide care, who are on-site consistent with the treatment model, and available 24 hours and 7 days a week. - Facilitates family participation in child's treatment program (if in the child's best interest). - Facilitates family outreach, documents how this outreach is made, and maintains contact information for any known biological family and fictive kin of the child. - Documents how the child's family is integrated into the child's treatment, including postdischarge, and how sibling connections are maintained. - Provides discharge planning and family-based aftercare supports for at least 6 months postdischarge.
+Discharge planning may be provided by an organization other than the QRTP provider. - The program is licensed and nationally accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the Council on Accreditation, or others approved by the Secretary for DHHS.